From April 2024 Cash Basis Accounting for Income Tax is standard for Unincorporated Businesses, with an opt out back to Accruals Accounting.

 Cash v Accruals Accounting – VAT

-Generally for VAT registered yoga businesses cash accounting is simpler and more logical, and not detrimental.
+For VAT registered yoga businesses Cash Accounting is simpler, more logical, and normally not detrimental.
 However if you have a large number of suppliers who you deal with on an account basis and pay later on, eg 30 or 60 days, then accruals accounting may slightly advance your VAT Input Tax claims – unlikely to be a concern for most yoga businesses.

-You are eligible to join cash accounting if your turnover is less than £1.35m.
+You are eligible to join cash accounting for VAT if your turnover is less than £1.35m.

 If you use the Flat Rate Scheme then you will automatically be using a form Cash Accounting.